Federal mandate takes vaccine decision off employers' hands

 “The testing is sufficiently burdensome that most of them would prefer just to be vaccinated,” she said.

-Associated Press Writers Anne D’Innocenzio, Michael Liedtke, David Koenig, Tom Krisher, Matt O’Brien, Alex Veiga and Zeke Miller contributed to this story.
+Associated Press Writers Anne D’Innocenzio in New York, Michael Liedtke in San Ramon, California, David Koenig in Dallas, Tom Krisher in Detroit, Matt O’Brien in Providence, Rhode Island, Alex Veiga in Los Angeles and Zeke Miller in Washington, D.C., contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.